ANJSACHAN/ts-utils/README.md

 # UI Widgets Kit

 **UI Widgets Kit** is a collection of reusable, customizable React UI components designed for modern web applications.
+The components come with Tailwind CSS styling by default, allowing you to easily customize them using Tailwind or custom CSS.
 ## 🚀 Installation
 ```sh
 npm install ui-widgets-kit